-C. The College may offer the informal resolution process only under the following circumstances:
+The College offers the informal resolution process under these circumstances:

-1. A Formal Complaint has been filed by the Complainant;

-2. The Title IX Coordinator has determined, through an initial assessment, that the alleged conduct, if substantiated, would constitute Title IX Sexual Harassment or sexual misconduct under the Sexual Misconduct Policy, and the Title IX Coordinator has determined that the informal resolution process is appropriate for this matter.

-3. All parties will be provided with a written notice disclosing the allegations, the requirements of the informal resolution process, and any outcomes resulting from participating in the informal resolution process.

-4. At any time prior to signing an informal resolution agreement, any party has the right to withdraw from the informal resolution process and resume the formal grievance process.

-5. Under the informal resolution process, there will be no disciplinary action taken against a Respondent, and the resolution will not appear on the Respondent's disciplinary record.
-If a formal complaint is filed against the Respondent in a subsequent matter under the Title IX Sexual Harassment policy or the Sexual Misconduct Policy, the Respondent's participation in a prior informal resolution process will not be considered relevant and will not be taken into account in the resolution of the subsequent complaint.

-6. Parties may be accompanied by a member of the College community who will serve as a support person to any meeting related to the informal resolution process.
-However, the College support person may not actively participate in meetings and may not serve as a proxy for the party.

-7. Any individual who serves as a College support person is expected to be available for meetings as scheduled by the College.
-The College (including any official acting on behalf of the College) has the right at all times to determine what constitutes appropriate behavior on the part of a College support person and to take appropriate steps to ensure compliance with this policy.

-8. Any agreements reached as part of the informal resolution process must be approved by the Title IX Coordinator in order to ensure consistency with the College's obligations under federal law.
-If the Title IX Coordinator determines at any time prior to the signing of the informal resolution agreement that the informal resolution process is no longer appropriate, the Title IX Coordinator may terminate the process.

-9. Upon signing the informal resolution agreement, the parties are bound by its terms and cannot opt for a formal grievance process based on the conduct alleged in the formal complaint.
+- 1. A Formal Complaint has been filed by the Complainant. - 2.
+The Title IX Coordinator has determined that the alleged conduct, if substantiated, would constitute Title IX Sexual Harassment, and the Title IX Coordinator has determined that the informal resolution process is appropriate for this matter. - 3.
+All parties will be provided with a written notice disclosing the allegations, the requirements of the informal resolution process, and any outcomes resulting from participating in the informal resolution process. - 4.
+At any time prior to signing an informal resolution agreement, any party may withdraw from the informal resolution process and resume the formal grievance process. - 5.
+Parties may be accompanied by a member of the College community who will serve as a support person to any meeting related to the informal resolution process.
+The College support person may not actively participate in meetings and can't serve as a proxy for the party. - 6.
+Any agreements reached as part of the informal resolution process must be approved by the Title IX Coordinator to ensure consistency with the College's obligations under federal law.
+If the Title IX Coordinator determines at any time prior to the signing of the informal resolution agreement that the informal resolution process is no longer appropriate, the Title IX Coordinator may terminate the process. - 7.
+Upon signing the informal resolution agreement, the parties cannot opt for a formal grievance process based on the conduct alleged in the Formal Complaint. - 8.
+If the parties' circumstances change, they may request a supplemental agreement.

-10. Failure to comply with the signed agreement may result in disciplinary action for either party.

-11. If the parties' circumstances change significantly, they may request a supplemental agreement.
 The Title IX Coordinator will determine whether it is appropriate to proceed.

-D. Initiation of the Informal Resolution Process

-1. If the Complainant files a Formal Complaint and requests to engage in the informal resolution process, the Title IX Coordinator will consider whether the informal resolution process is appropriate in the particular matter.
+If the Complainant files a Formal Complaint and requests to engage in the informal resolution process, the Title IX Coordinator will consider whether the informal resolution process is appropriate in the matter.
 In making this determination, the Title IX Coordinator will consider the following factors:

-2. The disciplinary record (or past conduct) of the Respondent relating to sexual misconduct, physical violence, failure to comply with a No Contact Order, and/or other relevant conduct;

-3. The nature of the alleged conduct, whether allegations involve multiple victims and/or a pattern of conduct, or other evidence-informed factors indicative of increased risk to campus safety;

-4. Whether the circumstances warrant the Title IX Coordinator filing a formal complaint (e.g., if there is sufficient evidence to proceed with an investigation/adjudication even absent participation by the Complainant); and/or

-5. Whether proceeding with the informal resolution process is in accordance with the principles and objectives of the College's Title IX Sexual Harassment Policy/Sexual Misconduct Policy, as determined by the Title IX Coordinator.

-6. If the Title IX Coordinator determines that a case is not appropriate for the informal resolution process, the Title IX Coordinator will inform the Complainant that the informal resolution process is unavailable.

-7. If the formal grievance process has already begun, either party may seek to initiate the informal resolution process up until five (5) business days prior to the hearing.
-If both parties agree to participate in the informal resolution process and the Title IX Coordinator approves of the informal resolution process, the formal grievance process will be adjourned while the informal resolution process is pending.
-If an agreement is not reached, the formal grievance process will be resumed.

-8. Upon initiation of the informal resolution process, the Title IX Coordinator will refer the matter to a trained informal resolution facilitator ("Facilitator").
-The Facilitator will consult (separately) with each party in an effort to reach a resolution that best meets the interests and needs of the parties.
-Unless they mutually choose to do so as part of an agreement, the parties will not meet together in person as part of the process.
+- 1. The disciplinary record of the Respondent relating to sexual misconduct, physical violence, failure to comply with a No-Contact Order, and/or other relevant conduct. - 2.
+The nature of the alleged conduct, whether allegations involve multiple victims and/or a pattern of conduct, or other evidence-informed factors indicative of increased risk to campus safety. - 3.
+Whether there is sufficient evidence to proceed with an investigation without participation by the Complainant. - 4.
+If the Title IX Coordinator determines that a case is not appropriate for the informal resolution process, the Title IX Coordinator will inform the Complainant that the informal resolution process is unavailable. - 5.
+If the formal grievance process has already begun, either party may seek to initiate the informal resolution process up to five (5) business days prior to the hearing.
+If both parties agree to participate in the informal resolution process and the Title IX Coordinator approves, the formal grievance process will be paused while the informal resolution process is pending.
+If an agreement is not reached, the formal grievance process will be resumed. - 6.
+Upon initiation of the informal resolution process, the Title IX Coordinator will refer the matter to a trained informal resolution facilitator ("Facilitator").
+The Facilitator will consult separately with each party in an effort to reach a resolution that best meets the interests and needs of the parties.
+Unless they mutually choose to do so as part of an agreement, the parties will not meet in person as part of the process.

-E. Potential Outcomes of the Informal Resolution Process
+A. Potential Outcomes of the Informal Resolution Process

-1. Depending on the nature and circumstances of the particular situation, parties may agree to outcomes such as:
+Depending on the nature and circumstances of the situation, parties may agree to outcomes such as: